On the Complexity of Techniques That Make Transition Systems Implementable by Boolean Nets: Introduction

-In this paper, for all 16 types $\tau=\{\nop,\swap\}\cup\omega$ with $\omega \subseteq\{\inp,\out,\used,\free\}$, we investigate the computational complexity of $\tau$-label-splitting and element removing for all introduced implementations: embedding, language-simulation and realization.
-In particular, we show that this problem aiming at embedding is NP-complete for all these types.
+In this paper, for all 16 types $\tau=\{\nop,\swap\}\cup\omega$ with $\omega \subseteq\{\inp,\out,\used,\free\}$, hence in particular for the flip-flop nets, we investigate the computational complexity of $\tau$-label-splitting and element removing for all introduced implementations: embedding, language-simulation and realization.
+In particular, we show that this problem aiming at embedding is NP-complete for all these types, unfortunately.
 Moreover, label-splitting aiming at language-simulation or realization is NP-complete if $\omega\not=\emptyset$, otherwise it is tractable.

 Furthermore, for all 15 types $\tau=\{\nop,\swap\}\cup\omega$ with $\omega \subseteq\{\inp,\out,\used,\free\}$ and $\omega\not=\emptyset$, we investigate the computational complexity of $\tau$-edge-, event-, and state-removal, and show that these problems are NP-complete for all these types, regardless which of the implementations embedding, language-simulation and realization we are aiming at.